We had already established that your website is the most important weapon in your fight for digital marketing success.

 So, when visitors come across a CTA button on your website, they instinctively know to click on it.
 Familiarity breeds trust and trust breeds conversion.

 For some cases, CTAs can be a mixture of buttons and well-placed text links.
 But for the most parts, stick to buttons for your CTAs.

 The text of the CTAs clear and concise, leaving no room for imagination or misinterpretation of what you want your audience to do.

 Avoid using high friction words such as “Submit”, “Download”, “Buy” and “Sign Up” on their own.
 As they imply that your visitors need to put in some effort or give up something to receive something in return.

 Also, phrasing the CTA copy from the point-of-view of your visitors rather than yours helps improve conversion rate.
 For example, consider using “Get My Free Cheat Sheet” instead of “Get Your Free Cheat Sheet”.

-Most marketers only touch on the technical aspects of calls-to-action, such as the color, size, design, placement on a webpage and so on, but seldom – almost never – going deeper to discuss about the alignment of the CTAs against the over customer acquisition objectives.
+Most marketers only touch on the technical aspects of calls-to-action.
+Such as the color, size, design, placement on a webpage.
+So on, but seldom – almost never – going deeper to discuss about the alignment of the CTAs against the over customer acquisition objectives.